LEv145/Todo-List/README.md

   5. Delete a todo
     - Button delete on each task is supplied and handled by `/src/handler/removeTask.js`
     - Button delete project is global and is handled by `/src/handler/removeProject.js`
-- [x] Use localStorage to save user’s projects and todos between sessions.
+- [x] I Used localStorage to save user’s projects and todos between sessions.
   - localStorage is used in `/src/common/data.js` to save and retrieve all data needed.
-- [x] Since you are probably already using webpack, adding external libraries from npm is a cinch!
   - Used [webpack](https://webpack.js.org/) with basic configuration.
   - Changed output path in order to deploy gh-pages easily.
   ```javascript